Transition to dilatation-dominated isothermal compressible turbulence: Conclusion

-{\em Conclusion.} Our numerical simulations of compressible turbulence report a transition of the velocity derivative statistics, here in the form of scaling laws for the kinetic energy dissipation and its components with $Re$, from the scaling for the low-Mach number limit ($M_t\ll 1$) to a Burgers turbulence-type scaling for $M_t\gg 1$, the latter of which is dominated by shock structures and dilatation effects for the density and energy dissipation fields.
-This transition is relatively sharp for all moment orders at $M_t\sim 1$.
-Both components of dissipation, $\epsilon_s$ and $\epsilon_d$, scale similarly for $M_t>1$.
-The intermittency of the dissipation field is amplified in addition by an intermittency of the density in the supersonic cases.
-It remains to be seen if this relatively sharp transition stays intact when the forcing of the turbulence includes dilatational components, even at $M_t<1$.
+Our numerical simulations of compressible turbulence report a transition of the velocity derivative statistics, here in the form of scaling laws for the kinetic energy dissipation and its components with $Re$, from the scaling for the low-Mach number limit ($M_{\rm rms}\ll 1$) to a Burgers turbulence-type scaling for $M_{\rm rms}\gg 1$, dominated by shocks and dilatation sheets for the density and energy dissipation fields.
+This relatively sharp transition is initiated by increasing dilatational motion for $0.5\lesssim M_{\rm rms}\lesssim 1$.
+Both components of dissipation, $\epsilon_s$ and $\epsilon_d$, scale similarly for $M_{\rm rms}>1$, since steepest shear and dilation gradients nearly perfectly coincide, which is shown in Figs.~\ref{fig:isosurface}(c,f) and \ref{fig:contours}(b,d).
+The present analysis is based on an isothermal formulation; therefore flows of molecular fluids that are thermodynamically isolated or subject to weak cooling only cannot be fully represented.
+Thus, DNS that include the full thermodynamic evolution will be studied in future work.
+It remains to be seen if this relatively sharp transition stays intact.

-\textbf{Acknowledgements}
+\section{Acknowledgements}